 3. Years in business

-Companies that have been operating for 3+ years are more stable.
-Newly registered companies aren't necessarily bad, but they require more verification.
-Check the company's establishment date in the corporate registry.
+Companies that have been operating for several years are typically easier to verify, but establishment date is only one factor.
+Newly registered companies are not automatically bad, and older companies are not automatically safe.
+Check the company's establishment date in the corporate registry along with other verification items.

 4. Track record with foreign workers

 Has the employer hired SSW workers before?
 Ask how many.
-Ask if you can speak with current or former foreign workers (a good employer will arrange this; a bad employer will refuse).
-Search the company name with terms like "悪い", "ブラック", or your language equivalents.
+Ask if you can speak with current or former foreign workers where possible.
+Some employers may not be able to arrange this for privacy or operational reasons, but they should still be able to explain their experience supporting foreign workers.
+Search the company name with terms like "bad", "unethical", or your language equivalents.

 Category 2: The Employment Contract (4 points)